 Tiberias in the Bible

-In Jewish tradition Tiberias is thought to have been built on the site of a village called Rakkat, mentioned in the Book of Joshua.
-In John 6:23 Tiberias is mentioned as the place where boats set sail making the crossing from the west to eastern shore.
+In Jewish tradition, Tiberias is thought to have been built on the site of a village called Rakkat, mentioned in the Book of Joshua.
+In John 6:23 Tiberias is mentioned as the place where boats set sail making the crossing from the west to the eastern shore.
 John describes how the multitude went by boat from Tiberias to Capernaum seeking Jesus.
-In John the Sea of Galilee is also referred to as the Sea of Tiberias.
+In John, the Sea of Galilee is also referred to as the Sea of Tiberias.

-Here you can enjoy hot spring pools just as the Romans did.
-Also on the site is a 4th century synagogue with beautiful mosaics.
+Hamat Tiberias National Park - Here you can enjoy hot spring pools just as the Romans did.
+Also on the site is a 4th-century synagogue with beautiful mosaics.

-The Jewish sage, theologist, doctor and philosopher Rabbi Moshe Ben Maimon (1135-1204) who compiled the Mishnah is buried here in a modest grave.
+Tomb of Rambam - The Jewish sage, theologist, doctor, and philosopher Rabbi Moshe Ben Maimon (1135-1204) who compiled the Mishnah is buried here in a modest grave.

-This mosque built in 1743 is no longer in use but it stands out with its white dome, black basalt walls and striped minaret.
+Al Amari Mosque - This mosque built in 1743 is no longer in use but it stands out with its white dome, black basalt walls, and striped minaret.

-This church has a ceiling reminiscent of an upturned boat, a shaded inner courtyard and murals dating back to 1903.
+Crusader Church - This church has a ceiling reminiscent of an upturned boat, a shaded inner courtyard, and murals dating back to 1903.
 The church also has a hostel for Catholic pilgrims.

-In the southeastern foothills of Berniki Hill that rises up behind Tiberias you can visit a new archaeological park where there is a Roman-era gate, bridge and amphitheater that could seat 7,000 spectators.
-Alongside the modern seafront hotels there is an open-air museum park where you can see archaeological remains.
-The ancient city walls that can be seen along the water’s edge near the Greek Orthodox Church are from the 18th century Ottoman period.
+Archaeological sites - In the southeastern foothills of Berniki Hill that rises up behind Tiberias, you can visit a new archaeological park where there is a Roman-era gate, bridge, and theater that could seat 7,000 spectators.
+Alongside the modern seafront hotels, there is an open-air museum park where you can see archaeological remains.
+The ancient city walls that can be seen along the water’s edge near the Greek Orthodox Church are from the 18th-century Ottoman period.
 Another of the surviving Ottoman-era city wall towers can be seen towards the northern end of the city.